Women on the Water 2015

-From October 31st through November 2nd, 2013, the State University of New York Maritime College (SUNYMC), in partnership with the Maritime Administration (MARAD), will host the sixth annual Women on the Water (WOW) Conference in Throggs Neck, NY.
-The Conference will bring cadets from the State Maritime Academies and midshipmen from the United States Maritime Academy together with professional women and men who are leaders in various sectors of the maritime industry.
-The event will be an excellent opportunity for the cadets/midshipmen to learn about the exciting careers that are open to them directly from successful women and men, as well as hear about current issues affecting the maritime industry.
-This is also an excellent opportunity for the midshipmen, cadets and current maritime professionals to network and share ideas.
-If you would like to be added to the list for the Women on the Water Conference, or if you have questions regarding the conference, please send an e-mail to: email@example.com.
+The United States Merchant Marine Academy (USMMA), with the support of the Maritime Administration (MARAD), will host the seventh Women on the Water (WOW) Conference at Kings Point, NY, on March 25-27, 2015.
+The Conference will bring cadets from the State Maritime Academies and Midshipmen from USMMA together with professional women and men who are leaders in various sectors of the maritime industry.
+The event will be an excellent opportunity for the cadets/Midshipmen and maritime professionals to learn about the exciting careers that are available to them directly from successful women and men, as well as hear about current issues affecting the maritime industry.
+This is also an excellent opportunity for Midshipmen, cadets and current maritime professionals to network and share ideas for professional development.
+If you would like to be added to the list for the Women on the Water Conference, or if you have questions regarding the conference, please send an e-mail to: email@example.com

 Who Should Attend

-Maritime Academy Cadets and alumni, Maritime Associations, Ship Operators, Ship Owners, Ship Managers, Seafarer & Trade Union Representatives, Maritime Lawyers, Maritime Academy Representatives, and Maritime Industry Representatives.
+Maritime Academy Cadets and alumni, USMMA Midshipmen and alumni, professional mariners, Maritime Association members, Ship Operators, Ship Owners, Ship Managers, Seafarer & Trade Union Representatives, Admiralty Lawyers, Maritime Academy Representatives, and Maritime Industry Representatives.

-The Maritime Administration promotes the development and maintenance of an adequate, well-balanced United States merchant marine, sufficient to carry the Nation's domestic waterborne commerce and a substantial portion of its waterborne foreign commerce, and capable of service as a naval and military auxiliary in time of war or national emergency.
-The Maritime Administration also seeks to ensure that the United States maintains adequate shipbuilding and repair services, efficient ports, effective intermodal water and land transportation systems, and reserve shipping capacity for use in time of national emergency.
+MARAD promotes the development and maintenance of an adequate, well-balanced United States merchant marine, sufficient to carry the Nation's domestic waterborne commerce and a substantial portion of its waterborne foreign commerce, and capable of service as a naval and military auxiliary in time of war or national emergency.
+MARAD also seeks to ensure that the United States maintains adequate shipbuilding and repair services, efficient ports, effective intermodal water and land transportation systems, and reserve shipping capacity for use in time of national emergency.